Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 \end{thm}

-We should point out employing this reverse H\"older inequality, one can also show the above Theorems \ref{them-1013-1} and \ref{them-0919-1} as done in \cite{CoFe74}.
-Even along this route, one must still overcome the difficulties arising from the lack of the Fubini theorem and the nonlinearity of Choquet integrals, as discussed above.
+We should point out that employing this reverse H\"older inequality, one can also show the above Theorems \ref{them-1013-1} and \ref{them-0919-1} as done in \cite{CoFe74}.
+But, even along this route, one must still overcome the difficulties arising from the lack of Fubini's theorem and the nonlinearity of Choquet integrals, as discussed above.